askvortsov1/bonsai_tutorials/README.md

   - `match%sub`, which evaluates one of several computations
   - `assoc`, which evaluates a dynamic number of computations in parallel

-`snake` implements a simple version of the classic video game in Bonsai.
+`snake_game` implements a simple version of the classic video game in Bonsai.
 This tutorial focuses on Bonsai's state tools, and patterns for sharing state between components.
 It'll also give you practice building interactive, reactive applications.